BizerraGuU/ListOne/README.md

-# exeOne
+# exercisesJava

-I'm gonna post one by one of my exercises here, this is the one, the second gonna have a repository just to it, so this is how it's gonna work :)
+I'm gonna post one by one of my exercises here, this is how it's gonna work :)